Great Blue Heron

 Great blue herons select new mates every year, laying 2-7 eggs.
 These eggs are then incubated approximately 28 days until hatching.
 The young are then fed for around 60 days in the nest by both parents.

 The camera went live in early-February following the return of several Great Blue Herons to the colony.
 This season features an upgraded camera which allows a better look into a nest.
 In previous years, the herons of the colony laid their eggs in late-March and early-April.
-Here’s hoping we see some evidence of eggs soon!
+On April 9, the property owner discovered an eggshell on the ground.
+Here’s hoping we see and hear some heron chicks soon!

 The Great Blue Herons returned in late-February and early-March and began to rebuild their nests.
 After high winds knocked the camera out of commission, the camera was restored in late-March.
 In late-April, the property owner found several eggshells under the trees of the rookery.
 This means that there are chicks up there in the tree, we can’t wait to see them soon!